3dcitydb/3dcitydb-docs/source/wfs/configuration/operations.rst

      - | **Description**
    * - | ``prettyPrint``
      - | Formats the XML response document using additional line breaks and indentations (boolean true / false, default: false).
+   * - | ``convertGlobalAppearances``
+     - | Convert global appearances to local ones on-the-fly during export (boolean true / false, default: false).
+Global appearances typically affect more than one city object and must therefore be placed separately from the city objects within the <wfs:additionalObjects> element of the response document.
+When this option is enabled, the export operation dissolves the global appearances and stores the appearance information as property of each city object to which it belongs.
+The <wfs:additionalObjects> element is therefore no longer required.

 The CityJSON output format options are presented below.